kevin-leptons/fx_doc_host/doc/api.rst

   repositories and documents files is store.
 * ``--port``, default is value of configuration file.
 Override listen port of master site.
+* ``--doc-port``, default is value of configuration file.
+Override listen port of document site.

 Example
 -------